kimnewzealand/langgraph-tutorial/README.md

 ## 🎯 Use Case

-This repository demonstrates a **modern LangGraph-powered policy compliance assistant** with a clean, modular architecture.
-The system showcases advanced AI workflow patterns using local LLMs for document processing and compliance analysis.
+This repository demonstrates a **LangGraph-powered policy compliance assistant**.The system showcases workflow patterns using **offline, local LLMs** for document processing and compliance analysis.

 ### 🚀 **Key Features**

-1. **🏗️ Modular Architecture**: Clean separation of concerns with `src/agent/` structure
+1. **UI Interface**: Agent with conversational UI using [LangGraph Studio](https://github.com/langchain-ai/langgraph-studio) which also acts as an IDE.
-2. **📄 Intelligent Document Processing**: Automatic loading and semantic search with vector embeddings
+2. **📄 Internal Document Processing**: Automatic loading and semantic search with vector embeddings using LangGraph in memory VectorStore
-3. **🔍 Precise Information Extraction**: Accurate extraction of policy details (e.g., data classification levels)
-4. **🤖 Stateful Workflows**: LangGraph StateGraph with proper state management and tool integration
+4. **🤖 Stateful Workflows**: LangGraph StateGraph with state management, memory and tool integration
 5. **🔧 Tool Orchestration**: Function-based tools with validation and error handling
-6. **🏠 Local AI**: All processing runs locally using Ollama for privacy and cost efficiency
+6. **🏠 Local Processing**: All processing runs locally using Ollama and downloaded LLMs for privacy and cost efficiency.
+There are no external API calls eg to Langraph API.
-7. **✅ Comprehensive Testing**: Built-in evaluation framework for quality assurance

-## 🏗️ **New Architecture Overview**

-### **Modular Structure**
+### **File Structure**

 ```
 src/agent/
 ├── graph.py           # Main LangGraph StateGraph definition